vauxoo-dev/addons-vauxoo/default_warehouse_from_sale_team/README.rst

 stock.picking.type and stock.picking.

-Also add a new feature for Permissions and Security: Taking advantage of the default_warehouse field in the sales team model now we can filter the records (picking type and picking model) to only show those records that match with the user sale teams default_warehouse.
+Also add a new feature for Permissions and Security: Taking advantage of the default_warehouse_id field in the sales team model now we can filter the records (picking type and picking model) to only show those records that match with the user sale teams default_warehouse_id.
 To accomplish this I:

 - add new groups to manage the records access by user: